Consignment Shops Don't Need Sales Receipts

 Patrons of consignment stores know they are purchasing used goods.
-They have the opportunity to inspect items prior to purchase.
 If it has been adequately disclosed that 'all sales are final', buyers may be satisfied with the credit-card transaction receipt or no receipt at all, since merchandise cannot be returned.

 Successful shops address the issue of disallowing returns first by accepting consignments that have good resale value - good color, condition, style, demand, etc. This practice of course increases the probability of customer satisfaction which in turn reduces the likelihood of demands for refunds.